 The brachial plexus is a system of nerves that run from the spine to the shoulder, down the arm, and to the hand.
 This system of nerves conducts signals from the brain that control movement, sensation, and function from the shoulder down to the fingertips.

 A brachial plexus injury is an injury to the nerves that causes trauma or inflammation.
 Trauma or inflammation can interrupt signals from the brain, which disrupts sensory functions.
 Brachial plexus injuries can have a tremendous impact on mobility, control, and function of the affected side.
 There are several different classifications of brachial plexus injury, including:

 - Neurapraxia: Neurapraxia is the most common brachial plexus injury.
 This injury involves minor tears or strains in the nerve system.

-- Erb’s Palsy: Erb’s palsy is a more serious form of brachial plexus injury that is caused by a rupture in the nerve system.
+- Erb’s Palsy: Erb’s palsy is a more serious form of brachial plexus injury that occurs in the root nerves of the brachial plexus system.
 When there are complete ruptures in the nerve system, symptoms – and resulting treatments – are often more complex and lengthy.

 - Klumpke’s Palsy: When the lower part of the brachial plexus system is injured, it is often called Klumpke’s palsy.
 This injury primarily affects the hand, but may extend up into the arm.

 Why are Brachial Plexus Injuries Common During Childbirth?

 Childbirth is difficult in the best of circumstances.
 When the process of labor and delivery becomes complicated or “difficult”, the risk of birth injuries increases.
 Some of the factors that can lead to a difficult birth and brachial plexus injury include: